 2. Save It for Vegetable Stock

-You probably won’t get enough in a single batch, but you can freeze juice pulp along with any other vegetable scraps you have to make really delicious vegetable stock.
+You probably won’t get enough in a single batch, but you can freeze juice pulp along with any other vegetable scraps you have to make delicious vegetable stock.

 Or you can add it to chicken stock, or any other bone broth you might be making.